 Trap 4: Distinti saluti is more formal than Cordiali saluti

-The two italian closings differ in temperature, not just register.
+The two italian formal email closings differ in temperature, not just register.
 Distinti saluti is the formal-cold version: first contact, official documents, complaints.
 Cordiali saluti is the formal-warm version: ongoing business, repeat correspondence, professional but friendly.
 Pick by relationship age, not just by formality level.

 Trap 5: voi for organisations, Lei for individuals

+An italian formal email picks one address form and sticks with it.
 When writing to a company, hotel, or department, italian uses voi (second plural): Vi scrivo per, Potreste, Vorrei prenotare presso il vostro albergo.
 When writing to a single named individual, italian uses Lei: Le scrivo per, Potrebbe, il Suo.
 Mixing them in the same email reads as inconsistent.

 Cheat sheet: italian formal email